Women working on computer in kitchen

 How are annuities taxed?

-“The advantage of tax-deferred growth is that your dividends, interest and capital gains are reinvested into the annuity,” says Truso.
+The advantage of tax-deferred growth is that your dividends, interest and market gains are reinvested into the annuity.
 The growth on annuities and other retirement accounts is often taxed at lower rates than non-retirement investments because people are generally in a lower tax bracket in retirement than in their working years.
-“There's also a special rule in income annuities called an exclusion ratio.
-A portion of your payment is your principal coming back to you, so you're not taxed on that part of the payment,” Truso adds.

 What are the pros and cons of annuities?

 However, with certain annuity protections and guarantees there may be costs, restrictions and perhaps, limitations of growth.
 Like other retirement accounts, a drawback of annuities is they are generally not liquid.
-“You’re allocating money to annuities with the intention of taking it out at some later point in life,” says Truso.
-“And with variable annuities, you have the additional risk of losing money in a down market.”
+You’re allocating money to annuities with the intention of taking it out at some later point in life.
+And with variable annuities, you have the additional risk of losing money in a down market.

 Are annuities right for you?

-Learn how we can help you design your retirement income strategy
+Learn how we can help you design your retirement income strategy.

 4 investment options to help generate retirement income